 Generally speaking, it is best to invite me as early as planning allows to help me plan my convention appearance schedule.
-Please note that I generally attend Wiscon on the Memorial Day weekend and Worldcon whenever it happens to fall in any particular year, so short of a Guest of Honor invitation, I am unlikely to accept an invitation to a convention scheduled against those conventions.
+Please note that I generally attend Worldcon whenever it happens to fall in any particular year, so short of a Guest of Honor invitation, I am unlikely to accept an invitation to a convention scheduled against it.

 First, a general note regarding both fiction and non-fiction: I do not write for others without being paid.
 This is my job.
 If you cannot pay me to write for you, do not ask me to write for you.
 You will be wasting my time and yours.
 Requests for non-paid writing will be deleted unanswered.